emmacadavra/flying-dutchman-voyages/README.md

 ## **Project Overview**

 Flying Dutchman Voyages offers a one-of-a-kind experience - cruises on the fabled ghost ship, The Flying Dutchman.
-Customers are able to choose from a modest selection of unique rooms on board, from the opulant Captain's Quarters (of which the spectral Captain Hendrick Van der Decken no longer has any need), to 'The Brig' - lovingly named so for its location, though it is anything but a prison.
+Customers are able to choose from a modest selection of unique rooms on board, from the opulent Captain's Quarters (of which the spectral Captain Hendrick Van der Decken no longer has any need), to 'The Brig' - lovingly named so for its location, though it is anything but a prison.
 They can make and manage bookings, learn a little about the vessel itself, as well as discover the spectacular events Flying Dutchman Voyages has to offer.

 ![Am I responsive screenshot](docs/images/am-i-responsive.png)